ashish-shm/course_tutor/README.md

     "course": {
         "title": "Learn personal finance",
-        "description": "This course helps you to save money", "category": "finance", // Categories can be finance, development or gaming.
+        "description": "This course helps you to save money", "category": "finance",  (Categories can be finance, development or gaming.)
         "tutors_attributes": [{
             "first_name": "Test",
             "last_name": "One",